mersceery/CoinLizard/README.md

 # CoinLizard

 CoinLizard is a project developed by Renaldy Lewa, aimed at providing functionalities similar to Coingecko/Coinmarketcap.
-It was developed with a tech stack including React.js, Java, Java Spring Boot, Spring Data JPA, Spring WebSocket, Maven, Selenium (Python), and PostgreSQL.
+It was developed with a tech stack including React.js, Java, Java Spring Boot, Spring Data JPA, Spring WebSocket, Maven, Selenium (Python), Docker and PostgreSQL.

 ## Features